Discordian Buddhism is a single grain of rice with a side of apple.

 For more on the role of the Stooges in Buddhhism, you may read The Knucklehead Sutra, featuring Moe, Larry, and Curly meeting the Buddha and some chief disciples at Vulture Peak.

-Traditional Buddhism has four noble truths of Suffering, the Cause of Suffering, the Cessation of Suffering, and the Path, Discordian Buddhism recognized the Five Ignoble Truths (LAW OF FIVES), realized while navel-gazing by Lama Tin the Meaningless, founder of our tradition.
+Traditional Buddhism has four noble truths of Suffering, the Cause of Suffering, the Cessation of Suffering, and the Path, Discordian Buddhism recognized the Five Ignoble Truths (LAW OF FIVES) and Three Absurd Truths, realized while navel-gazing by Lama Tin the Meaningless, founder of our tradition.

 In traditional Buddhism, the Eightfold Path (Right Understanding, Right Thought, etc.) is the path to liberation.
 In Discordian Buddhism, we are not so concerned with the direction of Right.
 Our Path flows in all four directions, as well as up and down, and along the hidden dimensions.
 We see the fnords.

 We become the fnords.

 We work with fnords.

 We play with fnords.